vivdalal/text-input-game/README.md

 # text-input-game
-### A Finite state Machine based Game of Thrones game on the console using Python.
+### A Finite State Machine based Game of Thrones game on the console using Python.

 The project consists of the following components